sharkwouter/vaporos-buster/README.md

 These are deviations from SteamOS which have been made on purpose:

  - The amdgpu-pro-firmware package hasn't been included yet.
 It isn't available in the Debian repository.
- - The libtxc-dxtn-s2tc0 package hasn't been included yet.
-It isn't available in the Debian repository.
  - The lightdm package will need to be moved to the default.preseed.
 It causes debootstrap to fail otherwise.
  - The i965-va-driver package will need to be moved to the defauld.preseed.
 It causes debootstrap to fail otherwise.
  - The dkms package will need to be moved to the default.preseed.
 It causes debootstrap to fail otherwise.
 This one I don't understand, I've had build which worked with this one.